SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/bits.rst

 Bits
 ====

-The ``Bits`` type represents a vector of bits without conveying any arithmetic meaning.
+The ``Bits`` type is a vector of bits without conveying any arithmetic meaning.

 Declaration
 -----------